about the artist....

 A Wisconsin native, Jeanne is a third generation artist.
 She sold her first work at the age of 14 and has continued to create since that time.

 Jeanne uses a variety of media, including watercolor, acrylics, oils and collage.
-Her subject matter reflects our changing urban and rural landscapes, with power lines, cable bridges, telephone poles and other infrastructures as a prime focus.
+Her subject matter reflects our changing urban and rural landscapes.
+She is fascinated with power lines, cable bridges, telephone poles and other infrastructures.
 She balances her practice with paintings of nature as homage to her "up-north" childhood.
 Her color choices are vivid and striking, infusing her work with life.

 According to the artist, watercolor “is fascinating because of its many facets and often-unpredictable nature which requires moment-to-moment creativity.
 Whatever the medium, I use brilliant pigments, and paint with discipline, abandon, spontaneity and precision, depending on my feelings and surroundings.
 There is nothing timid about my palette, and I enjoy taking risks.”